Payley, Nina (Cartoonist). (2010). Mimi & Eunice, “Thief” [Comic Strip], Retrieved from http://mimiandeunice.com/2010/07/30/thief/

 When you choose to integrate the works of others with your ideas in an ethical way (see citation information below) you are showing respect for the skill, time, and effort needed to produce knowledge and also becoming a creator not just a consumer in the academic environment of scholarship.

-Students will avoid plagiarism by learning to use and document sources correctly.
+Students can avoid plagiarism by learning to use and document sources correctly.